 Dyspraxia in Women: How do the Symptoms Present Differently?

-Dyspraxia, or developmental coordination disorder (DCD), is a neurological condition that intricately intertwines with an individual’s ability to plan, organise, and execute movements.
-From fine motor skills to spatial awareness, dyspraxia touches various aspects of life, influencing not only physical activities but also social interactions and academic pursuits.
+Dyspraxia, or developmental coordination disorder (DCD), is a neurological condition intricately linked with an individual’s ability to plan, organize, and execute movements.
+From fine motor skills to spatial awareness, dyspraxia influences various aspects of life, impacting physical activities, social interactions, and academic pursuits.

-Statistics reveal a stark reality in the diagnosis landscape, particularly in the United Kingdom.
-It has been observed that women often receive a diagnosis much later in life, with the average age reaching 22 years, compared to the age of 17 for men.
-This raises critical questions about how dyspraxia manifests differently in women and why the diagnosis gap exists.
+Statistics reveal a significant disparity in diagnosis, particularly in the United Kingdom, where women often receive a diagnosis later in life.
+On average, women are diagnosed around the age of 22, compared to 17 for men.
+This raises important questions about how dyspraxia presents differently in women and the reasons behind the diagnosis gap.

-In this blog, we will explore the nuanced symptoms that may go unnoticed in women, the impact of societal expectations, and the need for heightened awareness among educators, healthcare providers, and parents.
-As we navigate through the intricacies of dyspraxia, we aim to bridge the information gap and foster a deeper understanding of the challenges faced by women with this condition.
+In this blog, we’ll delve into the subtle symptoms often overlooked in women, societal expectations’ impact, and the necessity for heightened awareness among educators, healthcare providers, and parents.
+By exploring dyspraxia’s complexities, we aim to close the information gap and foster a deeper understanding of the challenges faced by women with this condition.

 Presentation of Symptoms